MECOPP – Rights, Responsibilities and Respect (3R’s Project)

-This funding has been awarded to MECOPP as they have previously carried out successful work around Self Directed Support.
+This funding was awarded to MECOPP as they had previously carried out successful work around Self Directed Support.
 In this instance, funding does not focus exclusively on ethnic minority older people, but on anyone with dementia in Scotland.

-For the 3 R's Project, MECOPP will employ a lawyer and a small team to support individuals and third sector organisations.
-They will provide legal support and advice to people with dementia and their carers in Scotland, where they feel that they have not been dealt with fairly.
+For the 3 R's Project, MECOPP's aim was to employ a lawyer and a small team to support individuals and third sector organisations.
+This helps to provide legal support and advice to people with dementia and their carers in Scotland, where they feel that they have not been dealt with fairly.

-On occasion, where necessary, they will be supported to challenge decisions or the improper use of legislation.
+On occasion, where necessary, they are supported to challenge decisions or the improper use of legislation.
 For example, someone living with dementia may have been offered reduced options due to their condition, or excluded from choosing SDS altogether.

-Advice will also be available to people with dementia and their carers to better understand their rights and their options.
+Advice is also available to people with dementia and their carers to better understand their rights and their options.